 A principal shareholder is any person who owns of record or is known by the Fund to own of record or beneficially 5% or more of any class of the Fund's outstanding equity securities.
 A control person is one who owns beneficially, either directly or through controlled companies, more than 25% of the voting securities of the Fund or acknowledges the existence of control.
 A controlling person possesses the ability to control the outcome of matters submitted for shareholder vote by the Fund.

-As of January 31, 2024, Stone Ridge owned of record and beneficially 100% of the outstanding shares of the Fund.
-As of January 31, 2024, the Trustees and officers of the Fund as a group owned, directly or indirectly, 100% of the outstanding shares of the Fund.
+As of January 31, 2024, (i) no person was known by the Fund to be a control person of the Fund, and (ii) the following persons owned of record or beneficially more than 5% of the outstanding shares of a particular class of the Fund: